OULibraries/ansible-role-fcrepo3/docs/rebuildFedoraData.md

 Stop tomcat.
 It can't be running when you do this.

-## Edit the Fedora Skubra Storage properties
+## Edit the Fedora Akubra Storage properties

-Edit `$FEDORA_HOME/server/config/spring/akubra-llstore.xml` to set the path for fsDatastreamStore and fsObjectStore to the location of the existing data.
+Edit `$FEDORA_HOME/server/config/spring/akubra-llstore.xml` to set the path for `fsDatastreamStore` and `fsObjectStore` to the location of the existing data.

 ```
   <bean name="fsObjectStore" class="org.akubraproject.fs.FSBlobStore"
       singleton="true">
       <constructor-arg value="urn:example.org:fsObjectStore" />
- -    <constructor-arg value="/usr/local/fedora/data/objectStore"/>
+ -    <constructor-arg value="/usr/local/islandoradata/objectStore"/>
  +    <constructor-arg value="/mnt/islandoradata1/prod/fedora-data/objectStore"/>
   </bean>
 ```

+We're moving our object store off of `islandoradata1` file share in an effort to improve performance.
+We're provisionally locating this at `/usr/local/islandoradata`, but are likely to move it to a more canonical location at some point in the future.

 ```
   <bean name="fsDatastreamStore" class="org.akubraproject.fs.FSBlobStore"